vdaas/vald/docs/api/status.md

 ## INTERNAL

 `INTERNAL` appears when some wrong happens in the Vald cluster.
-It is there is the serious problems about the Vald cluster.
+It is there are the serious problems with the Vald cluster.

 Services that return status are all services.
 If you get it, please verify the state of the Vald cluster.

 <div class="warning">
-If the internal server error appears, it should be care and research about logs metrics.
+If an internal server error appears, it should have cared and researched logs metrics.
 </div>

 ## UNAVAILABLE